cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 The Pilot skill set is crucial for characters who specialise in navigating different vehicles through different environments.
-It encompasses the operation of air, space and ground vehicles, making characters proficient in aircraft, spacecraft and land vehicles.
-These pilots are essential for transport, tactical manoeuvres, pursuit and vehicular combat.
+It encompasses the operation of air, space, and ground vehicles, making characters proficient in aircraft, spacecraft, and land vehicles.
+These pilots are essential for transport, tactical manoeuvres, pursuit, and vehicular combat.

 In gameplay, skilled pilots navigate through challenging terrain, avoid or pursue enemies, and quickly evade threats.
-They provide air support, perform precision landings and lead high-speed pursuits that turn the tide of battle.
+They provide air support, perform precision landings, and lead high-speed pursuits that turn the tide of battle.
 Their expertise goes beyond mere operations; it includes an understanding of physics, quick reflexes and a deep knowledge of vehicle systems, making them skilled in movement and combat support.
-This gives the team an advantage in speed, mobility and strategic positioning.
+This gives the team an advantage in speed, mobility, and strategic positioning.

 ##### Specialisation